New America (organization): History

 On June 27, 2017, Barry C. Lynn, the director of the anti-monopoly Open Markets program at New America, issued a statement, criticizing Google, one of the organization's main sponsors.
 On August 30, 2017, it became known that Lynn was fired, and the Open Markets program was closed.
 According to The New York Times, New America did it to please Google.
 In response to the decision to fire Lynn and his team, 25 former and current employees of the think tank signed a letter expressing concern about the extent to which sponsors are influencing New America's work.
+Google reportedly made New America take this action because the researchers, including prominent young competition law scholar Lina Khan, had lauded the EU's antitrust ruling against Google.
+New America's president Anne-Marie Slaughter denied the allegations of improper influence by Google.

+In 2021, Paul Butler, formerly COO of the consulting firm Sparks & Honey, joined New America as its president and chief transformation officer.

+In July 2026, Anne-Marie Slaughter stepped down as New America's CEO.
+She was replaced on an interim basis by Paul Butler.